CreativeInquiry/UR5/README.md

 * **gethostipadudress**: This test script will be necessary for more complex applications when you need to dynamically define your IP address.

-The following 2 folders contain various sketches.
-The 01 Creative apps are the Client and the 02 Robot apps act as the Server.
+The following 2 folders contain various sketches:
+* The 01 Creative apps are the Client, and
+* The 02 Robot apps act as the Server.

 The Client app is where the creative experience and UI exist and in turn pass that data to the Server app to convert, format and send that data to the robot.

 To run, you’ll want to
 turn on and go through the boot up process with the UR5